peterchang2/full-stack-back-end-api/README.md

 ## Objective
+* Create a back-end infrastructure for [Picsta](https://peterchang2.github.io/full-stack-front-end-client/), a simple image storing application using [Ruby and Rails](https://github.com/peterchang2/full-stack-back-end-api) and [Heroku](https://picstafame.herokuapp.com/).

+## Description
-* Create a back-end infrastructure for [Picsta](https://peterchang2.github.io/full-stack-front-end-client/) using Ruby and Rails.
-The API will store user informations and resources associated with the user.
+The API will store user information and resources associated with the user.
+Resources include the date, caption, and image url of a user's choosing. the image url will be validated and appended to the client view.

 ## Technologies Used
 * Ruby